-We believe our cash and cash equivalents of \$41 million, future cash generated from operations and available future borrowings are sufficient to fund operations, planned capital expenditures, future contractual obligations, share repurchases, anticipated dividends and other needs in the foreseeable future.
-Included in our cash and cash equivalents of \$41 million as of March 31, 2016 was \$24.4 million of cash held in foreign locations.
-Our cash held in foreign locations is used for investing and operating activities in those locations, and we currently do not have the need or intent to repatriate those funds to the United States.
+We believe our cash and cash equivalents of \$55 million, future cash generated from operations and available future borrowings are sufficient to fund operations, planned capital expenditures, future contractual obligations, share repurchases, anticipated dividends and other needs in the foreseeable future.
+Included in our cash and cash equivalents of \$55 million as of June 30, 2016 was \$29.1 million of cash held in foreign locations.
+Our cash held in foreign locations is used for investing and operating activities in those locations, and we generally do not have the need or intent to repatriate those funds to the United States.
 If we were to repatriate foreign earnings, we would be required to accrue and pay taxes in the United States, less foreign tax credits, for the amounts that were repatriated.
+However, an additional benefit of the tax reorganization discussed previously is our ability to repatriate cash generated in prior periods in a tax efficient manner.
+We plan to repatriate \$50 million in cash from foreign subsidiaries and contribute the \$50 million to our pension plans in 2016.